snimu/blog/contents/modded-nanogpt-valembs/article.md

 - Embedding 5 is applied to layers 4 and 11

 This did not work though: over 17 runs, the mean final validation loss is 2.9196, compared to the 2.9194 without this change.
 This is a tiny, tiny bit worse, which means to me that the edit either changes nothing or makes things worse (though it's hard to tell with such small differences).

+## Conclusion

+Value embeddings are a powerful way to add bias to LLMs.
+In the case of the modded-nanogpt medium speedrun, adding two in the pattern of the existing value embeddings leads to a new world record, reducing the runtime by ca. 21 seconds.

+The original pattern of applying the same value embeddings in the same order in the first and last few layers seems optimal.